 To Sow / Propagate:

-~ Harden off first vegetables like Broad beans, Lettuce or Kale in cold frames
+~ Move seedlings of Broad beans, Lettuce or Kale into cold frames to be hardened off

 ~ First sowing of green manure into prepard plots like Phacelia or Mustard

-~ Last chance to plant bare- rooted shrubs, roses and trees
+~ Last chance to plant bare- rooted trees (Much cheaper than potted trees!)

 ~ Divide & replant chives (also great in borders and good for black flies on roses)

 ~ Cut back Willow hard for later use as supports, baskets etc.; grade and store in cool place

 ~ Last chance to prune Gooseberries, could be trained like cordons or fans along wires

 ~ Feed all fruit trees and bushes with potash